madzumo/DevOps-Pipeline/README.md

 build each app service in Docker images, upload the images to a docker registry, triggers Terraform and hands off to Ansible.
-Terraform builds the infrastructure for the application which includes an isolated VPC, EKS cluster S3 bucket, several EC2 instances & all security components.
+Terraform builds the infrastructure for the application which includes an isolated VPC, EKS cluster S3 bucket, EC2 instance & all security components.
 Once Terraform is complete, Ansible reads the new K8s images and deploys the application with all the services to the newly created EKS cluster.